 Why Making Friends At Work Matters

 Making friends at work is more than just a social perk—it is essential for a thriving and productive workplace.
 Research shows that employees with strong social connections are more engaged, make better decisions, and are generally more productive.
-Gallup’s Q12 engagement survey, a widely recognized tool, underscores the value of workplace friendships by highlighting how having a “best friend at work” boosts employee satisfaction and loyalty.
+Gallup’s Q12 engagement survey, a widely recognised tool, underscores the value of workplace friendships by highlighting how having a “best friend at work” boosts employee satisfaction and loyalty.

 The Hidden Benefits of Workplace Friendships